Azure/helm-charts/phpbb/README.md

 - Kubernetes 1.7+ with beta APIs enabled
 - [Service-Catalog](https://github.com/kubernetes-incubator/service-catalog) installed
 - PV provisioner support in the underlying infrastructure

+For details on setting up these prerequisites, please see the [prerequisites doc](https://github.com/Azure/helm-charts/tree/master/docs/prerequisities)

 ## Installing the Chart